As of today's writing, October 1, 2019, I have never heard any of the

 The Washington Post, the number has risen to over 16,000 during his

-There is no better explanation for such despicable behavior than that Trump
+explanation for such despicable behavior than that he

 is a sadist.
 Perhaps worse, he clearly believed that at least some of